How Live Casinos Operate

 Do Live Casino table games also have pit bosses and what is their function?

-You may be surprised to know that live-dealer casino games also have pit bosses.
-The reason why you may not know about their existence is that they cannot be seen as they usually stay outside the area where players can see the dealer and the table’s layout.
-The pit boss can be called whenever there is an issue with the live-dealer game.
-Players can also ask for the pit boss but there are specific instances when this is possible, and being unlucky is not one of them.
-If the dealer makes a mistake, he/she will call out the pit boss immediately, but if players are quicker to spot a mistake they can also request the pit boss’ intervenience.
-The pit boss is also the one to call when you are experiencing technical issues such as being unable to sit on a table, placing a bet, or being timed out of a game while you were actively playing.
+You may be surprised to learn that live dealer casino games also have pit bosses.
+You may not notice them because they usually remain outside the camera’s view of the dealer and table layout.
+A pit boss can be called whenever an issue arises with the live dealer game.
+Players can also request a pit boss, but only in specific situations; simply being unlucky is not enough.
+If the dealer makes a mistake, they will call the pit boss immediately, but if players spot the error first, they can also request the pit boss’s intervention.
+The pit boss is also the person to contact if you experience technical issues such as being unable to join a table, place a bet, or if you are timed out of a game while actively playing.

 If my betting choices on Live Casino games are made independently from other players’ decisions, how do games correctly show the result for my particular bet?

-Live Casino studios use various technologies that allow them to make the gaming experience for every player unique and personal.
-While you play live roulette, live baccarat, live game show, or any other type of live-dealer game with other fellow players, you will see only the result that corresponds to your personal betting choice.
+Live casino studios use various technologies that make the gaming experience unique and personalized for every player.
+While you play live roulette, live baccarat, live game shows, or any other live dealer game with other players, you see only the result that matches your own betting choice.

-For instance, if you play live roulette, the dealer will spin the wheel and the ball will eventually fall into a socket, with the result of the game being the same for all players who have joined the live roulette session.
-However, whether this result will be a win or loss for you depends on the bet that you have placed before the dealer spun the wheel.
-Thanks to RFID sensors, the ball’s movement is recorded and the data is saved in a database.
-The result is then cross-referenced with your choice of bets and any payout or loss is distributed accordingly.
+For example, in live roulette the dealer spins the wheel and the ball lands in a numbered pocket, producing the same base result for everyone in the session.
+Whether that outcome is a win or a loss for you depends on the bet you placed before the spin.
+RFID sensors record the ball’s movement and the data is saved in a database.
+The system then cross-references the result with your bets, and your payout or loss is calculated accordingly.

-If you play live slots you may often see that while a bonus feature may be triggered, you will play the bonus round only if you have made the correct choice, which has triggered the bonus game.
-Often, you may need to wait for free spins or other bonus rounds to be complete until you can play the live slot again.
+When you play live slots, a bonus feature may be triggered, but you will participate in the bonus round only if your choices activated it.
+Often, you must wait for free spins or other bonus rounds to finish before you can continue with the live slot.

-It is not unusual that the host of the live game show knows there has been a multiplier bonus game activated but he/she does not see the exact number of the multiplier as it may be different for every player who has joined the game.
-That said, thanks to the technology used in the game, what you see on the screen will correspond to your bets.
-Even if this sounds confusing, as soon as you start playing live games and shows, you will notice how easy it is to keep track of your wins and losses.
+It is not unusual for the host of a live game show to know that a multiplier bonus has been activated without seeing the exact multiplier, as it may differ for every player in the game.
+Thanks to the technology behind the scenes, what you see on the screen always matches your bets.
+Even if this sounds confusing, once you start playing live games and shows you will notice how easy it is to track your wins and losses.